satishkarki/firstblog/about/index.md

 Let's talk about hobbies.
 I love football.
 By football, I mean "Soccer".
 I am a huge admirer of [Manchester United](https://www.manutd.com/) (*Although, the hyperlink is blue, remember Manchester is always Red !!!* ).
 Recently, I started supporting Toronto Raptors.
 We the North.

 I don't want to make it more boring and above all myself vulnerable by telling you more about my life.
-After all, Human emotion and interaction are reduced to nothing more than data.
+After all, human emotion and interaction are reduced to nothing more than data.
 Peace !!!